At-A-Glance: Our View on Food Labeling

 A Range of Available Product Choices

 Many labeled certified organic or non-GM products are available for consumers who prefer to consume them, consistent with their personal preferences.
-These varied offerings provide additional choices for all consumers and avoid the potential of misleading the public with mandated labeling that raises concerns about the quality, safety or healthfulness of the products they have come to know and trust.
+These varied offerings provide additional choices for all consumers and avoid the potential of misleading the public with a patchwork of different state laws that raise concerns about the quality, safety, or healthfulness of the products that have come to know and trust.

 Position Statements and Reports